martingallagher/gawp/README.md

 # Usage
 Assuming correctly configured `web/assets/.gawp` file: `cd web/assets/ && gawp`

+## Atomic Save Support
+Some IDE's e.g. NetBeans, perform "atomic" saves.
+Gawp attempts to detect such operations, running the matching rule commands only once.
+The threshold duration setting for detecting atomic saves `atomicthreshold` can be adjusted if you find it is too liberal/conservative for your underlying storage.

 ## Commands
 Gawp does no command validation.
 It pre-processes them, replacing variables and executes blindly.
 Rules can contain subcommands, which is useful when you need to use subcommand results.
 For example, on Linux/Ubuntu you might wish to lint the edits to your JavaScript files and create an alert via `notify-send`: